12 Things To Expect From A Maine Coon Kitten

 What To Expect From A Maine Coon Kitten

-Over the last couple of decades, Maine Coon cats have seen a steep incline in popularity.
-Particularly in the United States where they were ranked as the third most popular cat breed!
+Over the last couple of decades, Maine Coons have seen a steep increase in popularity, particularly in the US who rank them as the third most popular cat breed!

-To help potential owners get a better understanding of the Maine Coon cat breed, here are 12 things to expect from a Maine Coon kitten:
+To help potential owners get a better understanding of the breed, here are 12 things to expect from a Maine Coon kitten:

-While Maine Coons do about 90% of their growth before the age of 9-12 months old they do not stop growing completely until they are between 3-5 years old.
+90% of their growth occurs between the ages of 9 – 12 months old, but they will not be fully developed until they reach 3-5 years old.

 If you are interested in keeping a Maine Coon growth chart, here’s how you do it.